manolitto/openvlex2/README.md

 But wait, what if...

 * ... you already have a bunch of floor and wall tiles with attached **legacy plug plates**?
-Simply remove those old plates by means of pliers and a carpet knife (take care of your fingers!).
+Simply remove those old plates by means of pliers and a carpet knife (⚠️ take care of your fingers!🤕).
 Then replace them by the corresponding number of OpenVLex 2 jacks.

 * ... you already have a bunch of **legacy OpenFLex 1 base parts**?
 Although you may convert them to the new standard with the [adapter](openvlex_1to2_adapter/README.md), I strongly recommend printing new bases instead, re-use the magnetic balls, and throw away or recycle the old bases.